Svalbard Travel Guide

 Here are a few articles to help you plan a trip to Svalbard.
 We cover how much you can expect a trip to cost, along with what to pack and how to have the best experience.

 Svalbard.
-An arctic playground where there are more polar bears than people.
-This is a land of glaciers, the northern lights, the midnight sun, and frozen tundra.
-Svalbard may seem barren, but it is filled with arctic wildlife like reindeer, walrus, and polar bears.
+An Arctic playground where there are more polar bears than people, filled with glaciers, the Northern Lights, the midnight sun, and frozen tundra.
+It may look barren from a distance, but it is filled with arctic wildlife like reindeer, walrus, and polar bears.
 If you like the idea of exploring the great outdoors, your […]

 Our Svalbard Budget: How Much Does it Cost to Visit Svalbard?